Imhsan/Mod_059_PillarBoxes/README.md

 A pillarbox and rule of thirds grid overlay modification for Session: Skate Sim\
 Requires the game to be patched with Illusory unreal mod unlocker and Chuy's blueprint loader.

-Usage: Hold the right shoulder button or press Ctrl+B
+Usage: Hold the top button and the right shoulder button or press Ctrl+B

 Project source shared in the hope that it will be useful to others.\
 /Imhsan